-- to consider your request for TTSC’s products or services;
+- to consider your request for TTSC’s service;

 - to facilitate the thoroughbred racehorse syndication process;

-- to tell you about the TTSC’s products or service (you may contact us at any time to let us know if you do not want to receive information about TTSC’s products or services).
+- to tell you about the TTSC’s service (you may contact us at any time to let us know if you do not want to receive information about TTSC’s service).

-In providing you with a racehorse syndication services through the TTSC, the TTSC may disclose personal information, including the documents you provide us in order to verify your identity, such as your driver’s licence or passport to AUSTRAC for compliance purposes.
+In providing you with a horse racing syndication service through the TTSC, the TTSC may disclose personal information, including the documents you provide us in order to verify your identity, such as your driver’s licence or passport to AUSTRAC for compliance purposes.
 The TTSC may also disclose your personal information to ASIC but only with your consent or where disclosure is authorised or required by law.